Sustainable Travel Guide for Sonoma County

 Our mild climate, rugged mountains, deep valleys, thick forests, 11 state parks, more than 50 regional parks, and 55 miles of Pacific Ocean coastline offer a wide range of outdoor activities that include:

-Segway tour with Sonoma Adventures
+- Segway rentals and tours with Sonoma Adventures

 Sonoma County is renowned for local products and handcrafts that have been created with minimum impact on the environment and community — so rest assured, it’s easy to shop sustainably here.